 Source: Author, based on Schrüfer et al. 2018, p.
 249

-But not only quantities of solid materials can be measured: the flow velocity and flow rate can be measured, when a pipe is placed in the magnetic field and the fluid in the pipe interacts with the magnetic field by moving through the magnetic field and inducing a voltage (Bonfig et al. 2014, p.
-830 ff.)
+However, not only can features of solid materials be measured: the flow velocity and flow rate of fluids can be measured when a pipe is placed in the magnetic field and the fluid in the pipe interacts with the magnetic field by moving through the magnetic field and inducing a voltage (Bonfig et al. 2014, p.
+830 ff.).

 Self-Check Questions

-A longitudinal inductive sensor features an inductivity of: L=μ0∙N2∙Ax.
+A longitudinal inductive sensor features an inductance of: L=μ0∙N2∙Ax.
 What is the correct approximation for a Taylor series of second order, when a deflection of +Δx is considered?

 L=μ0∙A∙N2x0-μ0∙A∙N2x02∙∆x+ο(∆x2) (R)